 The Dr. & Mr. Wright

-As someone who slaves away making their living on line let me tell you a couple of things, one it is certainly not as simple as is shown in "The Convenient Groom".
-The second is as someone who makes their living online I have actually met some people like Kate, who not only think everything in their life is worth blogging about but also that their advice on everything is gold.
+As someone who slaves away making their living on line let me tell you a couple of things, firstly it is certainly not as simple as is shown in "The Convenient Groom".
+Secondly, as someone who makes their living online I have actually met some people like Kate, who not only think everything in their life is worth blogging about but also that their advice on everything is gold.
 And yes some of those people are as annoying as initially the character of Kate comes across in "The Convenient Groom" and that is unusual because you don't usually get this level of annoying character in a Hallmark movie.

-Anyway that is a problem with "The Convenient Groom" because it is initially hard to get into even taking in to account it is a Hallmark movie.
+That is a problem with "The Convenient Groom" because it is initially hard to get into even taking in to account it is a Hallmark movie.
 But being a Hallmark movie it is also inevitable when it comes to how this is going to play out.
 But, and I am glad we have a but, the road to romance in "The Convenient Groom" is up and down and whilst inevitable is not identical to other Hallmark movies.
-Plus a certain character evolves and thank God that they do as initially they are extremely harsh
+Plus a certain character evolves and thank God that they do as initially they are extremely harsh.

 What this all boils down to is that "The Convenient Groom" has its problems, it also has its predictable Hallmark nature.
 But it also has is some ideas and variations to the norm which keeps it interesting even when a character ends up grating on you.